HafsaRafique/OS-Query-Chatbot-using-Llama2/README.md

-# Medical-Chatbot-using-Llama2
+# Query-Chatbot-using-Llama2
-This repository contains code to set up a medical chatbot using the LLaMA 2 model.
-The chatbot extracts data from a PDF file, processes it, and responds to medical inquiries based on the extracted data.
+This repository contains code to set up a query chatbot using the Llama 2 model.
+The chatbot extracts data from a PDF file, processes it, and responds to inquiries based on the extracted data.
 The implementation uses LangChain and HuggingFace libraries, along with a vector database (Pinecone) to handle the embeddings.

 ## Requirements
 To run this project, you'll need to install the necessary libraries in requirements.txt or you may need to install more as you go.
 Make sure to install the correct versions as specified to avoid any compatibility issues.
 Some features might be deprecated, for that refer to the following documentations: